ckeditor/ckeditor5/docs/updating/migration-to-cdn/angular.md

 # Migrating Angular CKEditor&nbsp;5 integration from npm to CDN

-This guide will help you migrate Angular CKEditor&nbsp;5 integration from an NPM-based installation to a CDN-based installation.
+This guide will help you migrate Angular CKEditor&nbsp;5 integration from an NPM-based installation to a CDN-based one.

 ## Prerequisites